Africa Roundtable: 'Health is economy and economy is health' | DW | 09.06.2021

-Europe and Africa are to join forces to tackle the pandemic's economic fallout and climate change.
-Politicians and experts met at an "Africa Roundtable" to discuss how to reset the relationship for the benefit of all.
+Politicians and experts met at an "Africa Roundtable" in Berlin to discuss how to reset their relationship and join forces to tackle issues such as the pandemic's economic fallout and climate change.

 Ngozi Okonjo-Iweala had already warned in February, when she took over as director-general of the World Trade Organization (WTO), that there would be no "business as usual" after the pandemic.
 At the online debate, she specified that she intended to dismantle existing trade barriers for basic medical products, vaccines, and active ingredients.